asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Non-Blocking Code Reviews

-Since the code review happens continuously as the code is being developed the blocking aspect of both traditional and git-flow inspired code reviews can be avoided.
-In these blocking code reviews the author has to switch contexts and start other work until the review occurs and comments are ready to be addressed.
+Since code is reviewed continuously as the code is being developed the blocking aspect of both traditional and git-flow inspired code reviews can be avoided.
+In these blocking code reviews the author has to switch contexts and start other work until the review is completed and comments are ready to be addressed.
 This context switching adds significant inefficiencies into the daily work.

 #### Author's Mind

 I believe both members of a pair, being the authors of the code, benefit from a code review.
 Specifically an independent editor to review the code for clarity and understanding is helpful.
-I recommend addressing this by switching pairs more frequently during the work day and finding other ways to practice non-blocking reviews before introducing blocking code reviews.
+I recommend addressing this by switching pairs more frequently during the work day or finding other ways to introduce non-blocking reviews before requiring blocking code reviews.

 ## Limits WIP

 One common characteristic of ["feature factory"](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2) software organizations is that they optimize for large amounts of work in progress (WIP).
-The more features actively being worked on at the team level __*and*__ at the organization level gives the illusory sense of progress.
+The more features actively being worked on at the team level __*and*__ at the organization level creates the illusory sense of progress.
 It creates the illusion of keeping developers busy.
 Unfortunately not creating a WIP limit is problematic.
 Building more features at once makes all of them take longer to complete and results in tasks completed with much lower quality.

 Pair programming encourages limiting WIP at the team level by having the work done in pairs.
 Further I've seen teams who value pair programming adopt a practice called swarming that further limits WIP.